Matrix Decomposition and Applications: Sylvester's Criterion: Leading Principal Minors of PD Matrices

-\paragraph{Reverse implication:} Conversely, suppose all the leading principal minors of $\bA\in \real^{n\times n}$ are positive, i.e., leading principal submatrices are nonsingular.
-Suppose further the $(i,j)$-th entry of $\bA$ is denoted by $a_{ij}$, we realize that $a_{11}>0$ by the assumption.
-Subtract multiples of the first row of $\bA$ to zero out the entries in the first column of $\bA$ below the first diagonal $a_{11}$.
-That is,
+Conversely, if all the leading principal minors of $\bA\in \real^{n\times n}$ are positive, then all leading principal submatrices are nonsingular.
+Denote the $(i,j)$-th entry of $\bA$ as $a_{ij}$.
+By assumption, $a_{11} > 0$.
+To simplify $\bA$, subtract appropriate multiples of its first row from the rows below to zero out the entries in the first column beneath the diagonal element $a_{11}$.
+This operation can be expressed as:

-This operation preserves the values of the principal minors of $\bA$.
-The $\bE_1$ might be mysterious to the readers.
-Actually, the $\bE_1$ contains two steps $\bE_1 = \bZ_{12}\bZ_{11}$.
-The first step $\bZ_{11}$ is to subtract the 2-nd row to the $n$-th row by a multiple of the first row, that is

-where we subtract the bottom-right $(n-1)\times (n-1)$ by some terms additionally. $\bZ_{12}$ is to add back these terms.

-Now subtract multiples of the first column of $\bE_1\bA$, from the other columns of $\bE_1\bA$ to zero out the entries in the first row of $\bE_1\bA$ to the right of the first column.
-Since $\bA$ is symmetric, we can multiply on the right by $\bE_1^\top$ to get what we want.
-We then have
+Next, subtract appropriate multiples of the first column of $\bE_1 \bA$ from the other columns to zero out the entries in the first row to the right of the diagonal element $a_{11}$.
+Due to the symmetry of $\bA$, this operation can also be performed by multiplying $\bE_1 \bA$ on the right by $\bE_1^\top$.
+The result is:

-This operation also preserves the values of the principal minors of $\bA$.
-The leading principal minors of $\bE_1 \bA\bE_1^\top$ are exactly the same as those of $\bA$.
+This operation preserves the principal minors of $\bA$.
+Consequently, the leading principal minors of $\bE_1 \bA \bE_1^\top$ are identical to those of $\bA$.